Netanyahu thanks U.S. for support during "crossroads of history," calls protesters "useful idiots"

 Harris will meet separately with Netanyahu on Thursday, the White House said.

-Trump initially announced he was meeting with Netanyahu on Wednesday at Mar-a-Lago, but later said the meeting was rescheduled to Friday at the prime minister's request.
+Trump initially announced he was meeting with Netanyahu on Wednesday at Mar-a-Lago, but later said the meeting had been rescheduled to Friday at the prime minister's request.

 Ellis Kim, Cristina Corujo, Alan He, Jaala Brown and Nikole Killion contributed reporting.